 Bicycle rickshaws (trishaws) supplement the taxi service in George Town and Melaka and are definitely handy ways of getting around the older parts of town, which have convoluted and narrow streets.

 In major cities there are also buses, which are extremely cheap and convenient once you figure out which one is going your way.
-KL also has commuter trains, a Light Rail Transit (LRT) and a monorail system.
+KL also has commuter trains, a Light Rail Transit (LRT), Mass Rapid Transit (MRT) and a monorail system.

 Taxis are available on a share basis for up to four people.
 As soon as a full complement of passengers turns up, off you go; alternatively, you can charter the whole taxi which is four times the single-fare rate.
 Early morning is generally the best time to find people to share a taxi, but enquire at the taxi stand the day before as to the best time to turn up.

-Fares are generally about twice the comparable bus fares.
+Single fares are generally about twice the comparable bus fares.
 If you want to charter a taxi to an obscure destination, or by the hour, you’ll probably have to do some negotiating.
 On the peninsula you’re likely to pay around 50 sen per kilometre.
-In Sarawak, the taxi metre price (for kilometres beyond the first 3km which is RM10) is RM1.20 per km.

 Taxi drivers often drive at frighteningly high speeds.
 They don’t have as many head-on collisions as you might expect, but closing your eyes at times of high stress certainly helps!
 You also have the option of demanding that the driver slow down, but this can be met with varying degrees of hostility.